legospacy/legospacy.github.io/music.md

 ---

 All the music on this page, unless stated otherwise, is released into the public domain via [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).
-That means you're allowed do pretty much anything you want with it *without* needing to get my permission or credit me (I'd appreciate being credited though!).
+That means you're allowed do pretty much anything you want with it *without* needing to get my permission or credit me.
+Credit is nice, but not required.

-You can share it, learn from it, remix it, use it in a game/movie/video/etc., and *technically* even steal it and pretend that you made it.
-I can't stop you, but please don't do that; it's not very nice.

 <br />